How to define populations

 Genetic differences/clades

 A genetic (DNA-based) study may be used to demonstrate either (a) no gene flow between groups of individuals, and/or (b) shows a long period of time in which groups are separated (implying genetic divergence).
-This conclusion should be based on a genetic study that covers the relevant area in question, with sufficient sampling (e.g. no relevant populations are not sampled) and with appropriate genetic markers (consulting a geneticist may be needed).
-Examples of significant genetic differences include high FST values (not just ‘significant’ FST, as very small differences can still be statistically significant), diverged mitochondrial DNA.
-We note that not all genetic clusters are distinct populations (because again, even small differences can now be detected due to genomic sequencing; please consult a population geneticist for any clarification).
-We argue that one should consider the threshold of roughly less than 1 migrant per generation (on average).
-Older genetic markers such as chloroplast and mitochondrial DNA sequence are useful in identifying highly genetically distinct populations (though an absence of differences at these markers is not evidence of lack of population barriers).
+This conclusion should be based on a genetic study that covers the relevant area in question, with sufficient sampling (e.g. all relevant populations are sampled) and with appropriate genetic markers.
+Examples of significant genetic differences include large FST values (not just ‘significant’ FST, since very small differences can still be statistically significant) or diverged mitochondrial DNA.
+We note that not all genetic clusters are distinct populations (because again, even small differences can now be detected due to genomic sequencing); when clarification is needed on this topic, a population geneticist should be consulted.
+We argue that one should consider the threshold of roughly less than 1 migrant per generation (on average) as sufficient for defining a population.
+Older genetic markers, such as chloroplast and mitochondrial DNA sequences, are useful in identifying genetically distinct populations (though an absence of differences using these markers is not evidence of lack of population barriers).

-Example for genetic differences/clades.
+Example of using genetic differences/clades to define populations.
 Populations of Brown bear (Ursus arctos) in Sweden were defined based on genetic clusters recovered in several studies.
-Both microsatellite and SNP data indicate three genetic clusters that correspond to previously identified areas of brown bear concentration.
+Both microsatellite and single nucleotide polymorphism (SNP) data indicate three genetic clusters that correspond to previously identified areas of brown bear concentration.
 In the late 1800s the species was pushed back into four separate areas and declined to approximately 100 individuals due to intense hunting.
 Since being protected in 1927 they have expanded from these areas.

 Evolutionary significant units (ESUs)

-An ESU is a genetic unit present within a species, defined as a “lineage demonstrating highly restricted gene flow from other such lineages within the higher organizational level (lineage) of the species” (Fraser and Bernatchez 2001).
-It can consist of a single population or group of them, therefore in some instances the number of ESUs and the number of populations would be the same, but not always.
-ESUs normally are established using several sources of evidence, including genetic and ecological distinctiveness (Funk et al 2012).
+An ESU is a genetic unit present within a species, defined as a “lineage demonstrating highly restricted gene flow from other such lineages within the higher organizational level (lineage) of the species” (Fraser and Bernatchez, 2002).
+It can consist of a single population or group of them; therefore, in some instances, the number of ESUs and the number of populations can be the same.
+ESUs normally are established using several sources of evidence, including genetic and ecological distinctiveness (Funk et al. 2012).
 ESUs are sometimes reported in scientific papers or management reports, and can be used to define populations.
-However, keep in mind that ESUs tend to be a higher clustering level, and hence for the genetic monitoring purpose some of them could be splitted.
+However, keep in mind that ESUs tend to represent a higher level of clustering, and for the purpose of genetic monitoring, some of them could be split.

-Example of Evolutionary Significant Units to define populations.
-In Juniperus blancoi populations were defined based on ESUs previously described from several lines of evidence.
-Genetic studies (Mastretta-Yanes et al 2012; Moreno-Letelier et al 2014) found strong population structure based on short DNA sequences.
-There are also 3 taxonomic varieties (blancoi, mucronata and huehuentensis) that do not match the former structure.
-Mastretta-Yanes et al (2012) delimited 5 conservation units (equivalent to ESUs) based on historical, genetic and ecological exchangeability.
-To define populations for the indicators, the CU of Mastretta-Yanes et al (2012) were used, but subdividing the isolated (> 150 km apart) geographic localities within them, due to genetic evidence of low gene flow.
-The newly discovered population of Cerro Gordo, Durango for which there is no genetic data was also considered as different population from the rest due to their geographic isolation.
+Example of using ESUs to define populations.
+Juniperus blancoi populations were defined based on ESUs previously described from several lines of evidence.
+Genetic studies (Mastretta-Yanes et al. 2012; Moreno-Letelier et al. 2014) found strong population structure based on short DNA sequences.
+There are also three taxonomic varieties (blancoi, mucronata and huehuentensis) that do not match the former structure.
+Mastretta-Yanes et al. (2012) delimited five conservation units (equivalent to ESUs) based on historical, genetic and ecological exchangeability.
+To define populations for the indicators, the conservation units of Mastretta-Yanes et al. (2012) were used, but isolated (> 150 km apart) geographic localities within them were subdivided, due to genetic evidence of low gene flow.
+The newly discovered population of Cerro Gordo (Durango) for which there is no genetic data was also considered as distinct from the rest of the species, due to its geographic isolation.
 The newly discovered population Coscomate for which there is also no genetic data was grouped with El Salto due to its geographic proximity and similar habitat.

 Management Units

-This category should be avoided if possible, as it may align sometimes more with agency needs or political boundaries, but may be useful and necessary if the other methods cannot be applied, and sometimes it does align with demographic distinction (e.g. no migration, Palsboll et al., 2007).
+This category should be avoided if possible, as it may align sometimes more with agency needs or political boundaries, but may be useful and necessary if other methods cannot be applied, and sometimes it does align with demographic distinction (e.g. no migration, Palsboll et al., 2007).
 For managed species, biologists at a management agency may have identified boundaries based on an intuition of adaptation or lack of mating among groups.
-These units could simply recognize that management takes place at certain spatial scales and some practical boundaries are needed for logistics, for instance within different protected areas (e.g. National Parks) or wild-life enclosures.
+These units could simply recognize that management takes place at certain spatial scales and some practical boundaries are needed for logistics–for instance, within different protected areas (e.g. National Parks) or wildlife enclosures.
 But notice that if units are surrounded by human-made barriers, like lands converted to agriculture, other methods to define population may also be used.

-Example for Management Units.
+Example of using Management Units to define populations.
 The Harbour porpoise (Phocoena phocoena) is a highly mobile marine mammal.
 However, genetic and morphological studies indicate that the individuals in the Baltic Sea are differentiated from individuals in the Belt Sea and North sea.
 Harbour porpoise is monitored and managed through international cooperation based on identified stocks and different areas of assessment.
 In Sweden, there is a national action plan for Harbour porpoise that identifies three management units within Swedish waters.

 Metapopulations should represent stable spatial and temporal units.
-Many species have ephemeral subpopulations in dynamic source-sink metapopulations- a sink is a spatial location receiving high immigration from adjacent areas and which would not persist on its own without immigration.
-Sinks are not distinct populations.
-The conglomerate of connected subpopulations that should be evaluated as a population.
+Many species have ephemeral subpopulations in dynamic source-sink metapopulations–a sink being a spatial location receiving high immigration from adjacent areas, which would not persist on its own without immigration.
+Sinks are not distinct populations; the conglomerate of connected subpopulations should be evaluated as a population.

 Considerations when defining populations for some taxonomic groups

-For freshwater species, the riverscape structure can help define populations or units that can be assimilated to populations/metapopulations with a little GIS work with existing databases (which may have Nc data as well, such as useful databases here and here for fish).
-Individuals inhabiting lakes can be considered as populations, especially for lakes that are disconnected from the hydrographical network.
-Riverscape (meta)populations can also be defined through their level of connection/disconnection e.g. it may be a good idea to consider as populations belonging to different river basins or hydrographical systems; or populations located in river stretches separated by huge dams or by abiotic or hydromorphological characteristics limiting species’ dispersal (e.g. changes in river slope, river substrates, water velocity, etc.)
+For freshwater species, the riverscape structure can help define populations or units that can be conglomerated into populations/metapopulations using GIS and existing databases (which may include Nc data; for instance, see such some useful databases like RivFishTIME and SERS for fish).
+Individuals inhabiting separate lakes can be considered separate populations, especially for lakes that are disconnected from the hydrographical network.
+Riverscape (meta)populations can also be defined through their level of connection/disconnection; for instance, it may be a good idea to consider distinct river basins or hydrographical systems as distinct populations.
+Similarly, groups of individuals located in river stretches separated by huge dams or by abiotic or hydromorphological characteristics limiting species’ dispersal (e.g. changes in river slope, river substrates, water velocity, etc.) could be considered separate populations.

-For trees, the pollination mode and commonness is important.
-Trees which are wind-pollinated can have continuous populations extend over tens of kilometers, and farther.
-Trees which are insect pollinated generally but not always (e.g. when seed dispersal is far-ranging), have less gene flow.
-For uncommon species, distinct geographic clusters separated by several to tens of kilometers may be considered populations.
+For trees, aspects such as pollination mode and commonness is important.
+Trees which are wind pollinated can have continuous populations extending greater than tens of kilometers.
+Trees which are insect pollinated generally have less gene flow (though not always–for instance, when see dispersal is far ranging).
+For uncommon species, distinct geographic clusters separated by several to tens of kilometers may be considered distinct populations.
 For common trees, a distinct population may not be easily apparent (e.g. trees that extend across much of a continent in a continuous fashion).
 In such cases, a “population” may be considered at approximately the level of a state, country, or ecoregion (hundreds of kilometers across), meaning the ecological approach noted above may be useful.

 For amphibians, dispersal capability may vary greatly between species.
-Some toads, for example, are known to be long distance dispersers and, provided they have access to resources, such as water bodies to breed, a single population (meta-population) may span 100s of kilometers.
-Salamanders on the other hand tend to have lower dispersal capabilities, with dispersal often less than 1.5 km.
+Some toads, for example, are known to be long distance dispersers: provided they have access to resources (such as water bodies to breed), a single metapopulation may span hundreds of kilometers.
+Salamanders, on the other hand, tend to have lower dispersal capabilities, with dispersal often less than 1.5 km.
 As such, wetlands within 1 km from each other are likely to constitute a metapopulation.
-Because amphibians must live in or around freshwater, their dispersal can be constrained when water sources are distant from each other or separated by barriers (e.g., mountain ranges or valleys, highways).
+Because amphibians must live in or around freshwater, their dispersal can be constrained when water sources are distant from each other or separated by barriers (e.g. mountain ranges, valleys, or highways).

-For large mammals, despite greater dispersal ability, many species show habitat specialization.
-Therefore populations can be connected to different degrees depending on barriers to dispersal.
+For large mammals, many species show habitat specialization (despite greater dispersal ability).
+Therefore, populations can be connected to different degrees depending on barriers to dispersal.
 Some habitats are naturally or anthropogenically fragmented (e.g. dense forest separated by agriculture).
 Fences can also disrupt natural movement patterns.
-Some species solely exist in fenced areas; where good records exist, all remnants can together be considered a population.
+Some species solely exist in fenced areas; where good records exist, all remnants can together be considered a single population.

 Defining populations for marine species can be challenging due to environmental barriers found in open or pelagic ocean environments, and due to migration to and from breeding areas.
 Barriers are often related to temperature, current or depth.
-Marine species range from very small to large and their dispersal likewise ranges from local to planktonic dispersal for many days on currents to traversing the length of a hemisphere.
-It is important to understand breeding/spawning areas and dispersal patterns/capabilities and environmental covariates to help determine genetically related populations.
+Marine species range from very small to large and their dispersal likewise ranges from local to planktonic dispersal (i.e. movement for many days on currents traversing the length of a hemisphere).
+It is important to understand breeding/spawning areas, dispersal patterns/capabilities, and environmental covariates to help determine genetically related populations.
 These distinctions may not be easily defined and some populations may have more or less continuous distributions.
 In such cases, a “population” may be considered at approximately the level of a state, country, or biogeographic region (hundreds of kilometers across).

 Previous: Species list Next: How to establish a reference period